brettshollenberger/codecabulary/Setting Up RSpec.md

 			>> spec
 				- app_spec.rb

-The .rspec folder can contain this setting to colorize the output in the traditional red/green style:
+* The .rspec folder can contain this setting to colorize the output in the traditional red/green style:

 		--color

-That's it.
-It doesn't look like much, but that command will start your RSpec off on the right foot, and is the only command you really need to get started with.

-The Gemfile also only need include a single line:
+* The Gemfile also only need include a single line:

 		gem 'rspec'

-Fairly straightforward so far, eh?
-Let's move on to the app_spec.rb file:

-At the top of the document, make sure to include:
+* In the app_spec.rb file, at the top of the document, make sure to include:

 		require "rspec"
 		require_relative "../lib/app"